-When I moved to Florida 20 years ago, a friend took me to a little, tucked away place where they served empanadas.
-I had never had anything like these tasty little meat and dough morsels, but quickly found them to be one of the most delicious things I had ever eaten!
-I would sneak back to that place whenever I was in the area but, as life became more complicated, I somehow moved on and forgot about that special little place.
-I actually think they’re out of business now, but I’m sure it wasn’t because I stopped going.
-Right?
+When I moved to Florida 20 years ago, a friend took me to a Sarasota strip mall where they sold empanadas.
+I had never had anything like those tasty little meat/dough morsels, but quickly found them to be one of the most delicious things I had ever eaten!
+I would sneak back to that place whenever I was in the area but, as life became more complicated, I somehow moved on and forgot about that special place.
+I actually think they’re out of business by now, but I’m sure it wasn’t because I stopped going, right?
 Anyhooo, imagine my surprise when I stumbled upon an empanada booth at the Sarasota Farmer’s Market several years ago.
 Now, every time I go to the market, I MUST get an empanada.
-My favorite is the original beef, but sometimes I live life on the razor’s edge and go with the spicy beef (extremely delicious, by the way).
+My favorite is the original beef filling, but sometimes I live life on the razor’s edge and go with the spicy beef (extremely delicious, by the way).

 Empanadas have origins mainly in Portugal and Argentina and they’re basically sweet or savory fillings in a baked (or fried) dough.
-Typical Argentinian ingredients (my favorite) include ground beef, onion, green olives, golden raisins, hard boiled eggs and seasonings like cumin and paprika.
-The sweetness of the raisins balances out the savory flavors of the meat and spices, as well as, the brininess of the green olives.
+Typical Argentinian ingredients include ground beef, onion, green olives, golden raisins, hard boiled eggs and seasonings, like cumin and paprika.
+The sweetness of the raisins balances out the savory flavors of the meat and spices, as well as, the brininess of the olives.
 It’s a surprise in every bite and it all works in perfect harmony.

 So, now that I’ve gotten your taste buds primed for an empanada, you’re probably thinking “Oh, I hope she’s making empanadas today!”
 Well, no. But I am making an empanada-inspired filling for stuffed peppers!
 I love stuffed peppers, and typically make our traditional family recipe using ground beef, onions, rice, and a little tomato sauce.
 But last weekend, after devouring my farmer’s market empanada, a light bulb went off and I thought “Hey, this would make a great filling for peppers!”

 This is really a simple dish to prepare, and you don’t even need other veggies or sides to go with the peppers because they’re so hearty.
 I try to find the biggest peppers I can find.
 For this batch, I used green Bell peppers, but red Bell peppers are yummy, too.
 I hope you give ‘em a try.
-Oh, and if you happen to be in Sarasota at the Downtown Farmer’s Market, be sure to visit Empanadas by Stef.
-Two for five bucks is a great deal for a tasty and filling snack.
-Trust me, you won’t be disappointed 🙂
+Oh, and if you happen to be in Sarasota at the downtown Farmer’s Market, be sure to visit The Empanada Girl.

 - 1 c. jasmine or other rice, cooked